valerie-valentine/task-list-api/README.md

 ## Skills Assessed

-- Following directions and reading comprehension
 - Reading, writing, and using tests
 - Demonstrating understanding of the client-server model, request-response cycle and conventional RESTful routes
 - Driving development with independent research, experimentation, and collaboration
 - Reading and using existing external web APIs
 - Using Postman as part of the development workflow
-- Using git as part of the development workflow

 Working with the Flask package: